DIY Fake Succulent Wall Decor

 Step 5: Work in small sections.

 Now you can start attaching your moss and succulents!
 All you really do is grab your hot glue gun and start gluing.
 The moss should easily attach to the floral foam with hot glue.
 For the succulents, just cover the stem with hot glue and stick it straight into the floral foam.
-I found it easiest to work in small sections and continue filling into all the blank spaces with more moss.
+I found it easiest to work in small sections and continue filling in all the blank spaces with more moss.

 Step 6: Put it all together.